-- Tardies should only occur occasionally, and a student will be allowed a total of three per quarter for a total of 12 during the entire school year. - 18 Unexcused or Excused Absences will result in possible Retention.
-Notification will be sent home after 3 unexcused absences.
-A formal meeting with administration will be necessary at 6 unexcused absences.
+- Tardies should only occur occasionally, and a student will be allowed a total of three per quarter for a total of 12 during the entire school year. - 18 Unexcused/Excused Absences will result in Retention.
+Notification will be sent home after 5 unexcused/excused absences and a parent conference will be required with the classroom teacher.
+A formal meeting with Administration will be necessary at 10 unexcused/excused absences.